atallah-lab/neoplastic-evolution/README.md

 * A simplified version of L1-cellpop.r, in which mutation effects are determined via probabilistic sampling
 * The probabilities of three mutation types: passenger, driver, and null, were determined using the notebook: https://github.com/atallah-lab/analyses/blob/master/mutation_type_probabilities.ipynb

-#### L1-cellpop-lite-v2.ipynb
+#### L1-cellpop-lite-v22.r
-* A notebook version of L1-cellpop-lite.r that incorporates cell death and assumes a stationary population at initialization
+* Updated version of L1-cellpop-lite.r that incorporates cell death and assumes a stationary population at initialization

+#### L1-cellpop-lite-v2.2.ipynb
+* Notebook version of L1-cellpop-lite-v22.r, for development

 #### L1-cellpop-lite.ipynb
 * Notebook version of L1-cellpop-lite.r, for development